 While a professor can only in be in one place at a time (and eventually has to sleep!), Packback’s Real-Time Coaching can be there to guide every Packback user any time of day or night while they are posting a question or answer.

-Professors spend over 10% of their time on grading and course administration, but even with such a large chunk of time being allocated to reviewing work, there is no way to guarantee or track that their feedback is being read or used.
+Professors spend more than 10% of their time on grading and course administration, but even with such a large chunk of time being allocated to reviewing work, there is no way to guarantee or track that their feedback is being read or used.

 And for students, that professor feedback is often received after a student has completed a project, long after they could make changes that improved their outcome.
 As a result, that critically important professor feedback can feel more like scolding than support, since there is often no way to “try again” on that same assignment.